mongodb/docs/source/reference/commands.rst

    The ``enableSharding`` command doesn't move or shift any data.
 Use the :command:`shardCollection` to begin the process of distributing data among the shards.

-   See :doc:`/core/sharding` for more information related to sharding.

 .. describe:: shardCollection